Siroz555/CaribouStonks/README.md

     - Display the number of missing Shards and the price to max it out.

 - Fishing
+    - Bobber Timer Display: Show the bobber timer in the center of the screen.
     - Fish Caught Warning: Display a Title when you catch a fish.
-    - Guess Hotspot: Predict the location of the nearest hotspot
+    - Guess Hotspot: Predict the location of the nearest hotspot.
     - Highlight Hotspot: A colored circle appears if your bobber is within the hotspot radius.

 **Slayers**